 The starting configuration of the robot has its base centered at (0,0) and both arms extended upward, tilted slightly medial so that the end-effectors occupy the same extrinsic location (to form a steeple-like pose, Λ).
-It must use either hand to hit the following sequence of four goals: (1,3.7), (5,3.7), (6,2), and (7,3.7) (Biarticulate Task 1).
+The following sequence of four goals must be hit: (1,3.7), (5,3.7), (6,2), and (7,3.7) (Biarticulate Task 1).
+Either hand can be used for each goal.
 In addition, the base is not allowed to move vertically.
 The Planner was used to hit the series of goals with just its right hand and then with just its left hand.
 The right hand resulted in a more rewarding sequence of movements; thus, the initial solution used those configurations (top left of Figure 3.9).

-Action Modification changes the joint configuration the robot uses to hit a goal; such modification results in a change in end-effector location.
+Action Modification changes the joint configuration the robot uses to hit a goal.
+Thus, the values of all ten joints are changed; such modification results in a change in location for both hands.
 To allow each hand to be chosen with a non-zero probability, the hand closest to the next goal is chosen ε -proportion of the time (this specification was used in the Jordan model).
 (This does not necessarily guarantee that each hand will be used at some point during the simulations; rather, it guarantees that each hand will be used if the simulations ran forever.)
-The other $(1 - \epsilon)$ proportion of time, action $\arg\max_a Q(s, a)$ was chosen.
-Because the robot's hands occupy the same location at the starting configuration, each hand is chosen with equal probability ε -proportion of the time.
+The other $(1 - \epsilon)$ proportion of time, action $\operatorname{argmax}a Q(s, a)$ was chosen.
+Because the robot's hands occupy the same location at the starting configuration, each hand is chosen with equal probability ε proportion of the time.
 The bottom four graphs of Figure 3.9 display selected learned solutions (from 20 different runs; in each run, the simulation ran for 10,000 trials).
-For some runs, the robot used its left hand to hit one of the goals.
+Because Action Modification changed the location of both hands, the robot did try different hands for each target once in a while.
+For some runs, the learned solution included using the left hand to hit one of the goals.
 Not surprisingly, in all cases Action Modification alone resulted in better solutions than the initial solution.

 Although the left hand was chosen to hit each goal at different points during each run, the agent used just the right hand 9 runs out of 20 (lower right of Figure 3.9).
 On other runs, the agent did use the left hand for one of the goals.
-Starting from the most rewarding strategy to the least rewarding, the hand recruitment strategies are
+Starting from the most rewarding strategy to the least rewarding, the hand recruitment strategies are to use the left hand for g = 3 (middle left), g = 1 (middle right), and g = 2 (bottom left).
+In no runs did the agent use the left hand for the last goal.